pkulchenko/lua-array/README.md

 local a = [1, 2, 3]
 table.remove(a, 1)	--> a = [2, 3]

--- table.pack() is not needed for a version of Lua with arrays, as nils and array size can be stored in an array naturally -- tables a and b would be equivalent: local a = pack(1, 2, 3) local b = [1, 2, 3]
+-- table.pack() is not needed for a version of Lua with arrays, as nils and array size -- can be stored naturally in an array local a = table.pack(1, 2, 3)	-- not needed local a = [1, nil, 3]			-- use this instead

 -- table.unpack() works with arrays as you'd expect: table.unpack([1, nil, 3]) --> 1, nil, 3